Dorcey Applyrs

-Dorcey Lanier Applyrs is an American politician and public health professional.
-In November 2025, she was elected mayor of Albany, New York, becoming the first Black person to hold the office.
-A member of the Democratic Party, she previously served as Albany's city auditor and as a member of the Albany Common Council.
+Dorcey Lanier Applyrs (born 1982) is an American politician and public health professional serving since 2026 as the 76th mayor of Albany, New York.
+A member of the Democratic Party, she is the first Black person to hold the office and previously served as Albany's city auditor and as a member of the Albany Common Council.

 A native of Washington, D.C., Applyrs moved to New York's Capital District c.
 2003 and earned a Doctor of Public Health from the University at Albany, SUNY.
 She began her political career on the Albany Common Council, representing the 1st Ward after winning elections in 2013 and 2017.
 On the council, her legislative work included making city parks tobacco-free and addressing public safety concerns.
 In 2020, Applyrs became Albany's city auditor, a role she held until her mayoral campaign.

 Applyrs won a four-way Democratic primary for mayor in June 2025 with 52 percent of the vote.
-She won the general election on November 4, 2025, and is scheduled to take office in January 2026, succeeding Kathy Sheehan.
+She won the general election on November 4, 2025, and took office on January 1, 2026, succeeding Kathy Sheehan.

 Early life and education

-Applyrs is a native of Washington, D.C.
+Applyrs was born in Washington, D.C. in 1982.
+She earned a bachelor's degree in psychology from Delaware State University in 2003.
 She moved to the Capital District, New York c.
 2003 to pursue a master's degree in public health.
 She earned a Doctor of Public Health from the University at Albany, SUNY.
 She submitted her dissertation in 2014, which was titled "Corticosteroid use, emotional health and work/regular daily activities: ethnic differences in women with systemic lupus erythematosus."
 Her doctoral research studied a diverse sample of 284 women with Systemic Lupus Erythematosus (SLE) and theorized that cultural factors, such as the "adoption of the Superwoman role," could influence health outcomes.

 Applyrs initially "had no interest in politics" while growing up in Washington, D.C. and did not take to Albany, New York immediately after moving.
 She credited learning about the Center for Women in Government at the University at Albany as a "life-changing" experience that made a political career seem "tangible" for her.

-Career
+Early career

 Applyrs began her public service career in Albany doing HIV/AIDS advocacy work, including on Clinton Avenue.
 She is the founder and chief executive officer of a business called InVision Her.